ajiva84/Financial-Planning-MonteCarlos/README.md

 # Technologies

 Python is the primary language used to code this application.
 CVS library is utilized to read and store the data.
 Pandas library to preapre and analyz the data.
 Numpy library for mathematical computation.
 Matplotlib library for creating static, animated, and interactive visualization in Python.
 API keys are store in evnviroment file (not available in github).
 Alpaca public APIs used to prepare the historical data for forcasting and analysis.
 Path library is used to identify the path of files.
+HTTP library to construct request for APIs and used as depdency for other libraries.

 This project leverages python 3.7 with the following packages: